-To cats and dogs thrive, Pawsitive Alliance provides essential supplies for the pets of people experiencing housing or financial instability, as well as human and animal welfare agencies across Washington.
-So far in 2023, we have delivered over 52,000 pounds of essential supplies thanks to the support of individuals and businesses who donated supplies.
+To help cats and dogs thrive, Pawsitive Alliance provides essential supplies for the pets of people experiencing housing or financial instability through monthly events as well as human and animal welfare agencies across Washington.
 Additionally, we distribute free pet ID tags and microchips to help reunite lost pets with their loved ones.

 Our goal is to get the items most needed to those who need them the most.
-We typically host free pet supply and ID events on the 4th Saturday of each month in the Seattle area, and we also distribute supplies to our partners across the state.
+We typically host free pet supply and ID events on the 4th Saturday of each month in the Seattle area,please check our Facebook events for the most up to date offers.
+We also distribute supplies to our partners across the state with the help of volunteers and allies on a regular basis.
+If you are a rescue or shelter, please email yolanda@pawsitivealliance.org about receiving pet food and supplies.

 You can improve the life a cat and dog in our state by providing pet supplies and volunteering!
-We are most commonly low on cat and kitten kibble (dry food), litter, scratchers, and toys.
-We accept gently used and new supplies such as food, treats, leashes, collars, harnesses, clothes, toys, beds - anything that will help keep a pet safe and happy!
+We are most commonly low on kibble (dry food) and canned food for cats, kittens, dogs, and puppies, litter, and potty pads.
+We accept new and gently used (must be clean and functional) such as food, treats, leashes, collars, harnesses, clothes, toys, beds - anything that will help keep a pet safe and happy!

 To donate supplies:

 Our goal is to get the items most needed to those who need them the most.
-We typically host free pet supply and ID events on the 4th Saturday of each month in the Seattle area, and we also distribute supplies to our partners across the state.
+We typically host free pet supply and ID events on the 4th Saturday of each month in the Seattle area,please check our Facebook events for the most up to date offers.
+We also distribute supplies to our partners across the state with the help of volunteers and allies on a regular basis.
+If you are a rescue or shelter, please email yolanda@pawsitivealliance.org about receiving pet food and supplies.

 You can improve the life a cat and dog in our state by providing pet supplies and volunteering!
-We are most commonly low on cat and kitten kibble (dry food), litter, scratchers, and toys.
-We accept gently used and new supplies such as food, treats, leashes, collars, harnesses, clothes, toys, beds - anything that will help keep a pet safe and happy!
+We are most commonly low on kibble (dry food) and canned food for cats, kittens, dogs, and puppies, litter, and potty pads.
+We accept new and gently used (must be clean and functional) such as food, treats, leashes, collars, harnesses, clothes, toys, beds - anything that will help keep a pet safe and happy!

 To donate supplies: